-Vermont Law and Graduate School before the 2017-2018 academic year are not subject to this policy.
+This policy applies to all students who matriculate in the 2017-2018 academic year or after and all employees and guests of Vermont Law and Graduate School as of the date of this policy.
+Students who were enrolled at Vermont Law and Graduate School before the 2017-2018 academic year are not subject to this policy.
 Those students are subject to state and federal law and must follow the accommodations procedure set forth in Vermont Law and Graduate School's Disability Policy.

-Date: May 11, 2017 Date: August 8,2019 Date: June 23, 2021
+Date: May 11, 2017 Date: August 8,2019 Date: June 23, 2021 Date: June 12, 2023